 - (1) The use shall comply with Chapter 4 of the City Code. - (2) All chickens shall be kept in an area completely enclosed by a fence or wall.
-The area shall be set back a minimum of 15 feet from all lot lines. - (3) Outside the AG District: - (i) Roosters are prohibited; and - (ii) The number of chickens kept shall no more than reasonable for consumption of chicken and/or eggs by the household.
+The area shall be set back a minimum of 15 feet from all lot lines. - (3) Outside the AG District: - (i) The number of chickens kept shall no more than reasonable for consumption of chicken and/or eggs by the household.